Genies in popular culture

 Genies or djinns are supernatural creatures from pre-Islamic and Islamic mythology.
 They are associated with shapeshifting, possession and madness.
 In later Western popular representation, they became associated with wish-granting and often live in magic lamps or bottles.
 They appear in One Thousand and One Nights and its adaptations, among other stories.
 The wish-granting djinns from One Thousand and One Nights, however, are the divs of Persian origin, not the Arabian djinns.

 Terminology

 Djinn is the original term.
 Genie was first used in the 1704 French translation of One Thousand and One Nights by Antoine Galland and is mostly associated with wish-granting djinns.
 The terms Ifrit and marid typically refer to evil djinns.

 History

 Among the earliest depictions in fiction are the tales collated in One Thousand and One Nights.
-Following its translation into European languages in the early 1700s, djinns or genies started appearing in Western literature.
+Following its translation into European languages in the early 18th century, djinns or genies started appearing in Western literature.
 These Western portrayals were often influenced by Orientalism.
-In the 1900s, they started appearing in film and television.
+In the 20th century, djinns started appearing in film and television.
 The 1964 film The Brass Bottle and the 1965–1970 television sitcom I Dream of Jeannie it inspired represented a turning point in genies being portrayed more comedically.